rayzr522/fanciful/README.md

 ========
 Lightweight library offering pleasant chat message formatting for Bukkit plugins.
 A way to get at the good stuff offered by Minecraft 1.7's new chat protocol without dropping down to raw JSON.

+> This is my personal fork of it so that I can compile & deploy it to [my Maven Repo](https://rayzr522.github.io/maven-repo/).

 Installation
 --------
 Use Maven.
 Add the Fanciful dependency entry to your `pom.xml`.